Mar 27, 2020

 Blood sample is sufficient – effective treatment is available

 The aim of newborn screening for 5q-associated SMA is the earlier identification and thus the earliest possible (ideally pre-symptomatic) start of treatment of the children affected.
 However, SMA is not yet one of the diseases that are examined in extended newborn screening.
-In this screening programme conducted in Germany in accordance with the ’s paediatric directive, venous or heel blood is collected in the 36th to 72nd hour of life, dripped onto filter paper cards and examined for the presence of certain diseases.
+In this screening programme conducted in Germany in accordance with the G-BA’s paediatric directive, venous or heel blood is collected in the 36th to 72nd hour of life, dripped onto filter paper cards and examined for the presence of certain diseases.

 For drug therapy of SMA, a drug called nusinersen (approved since 2017) is available in Germany.
 Nusinersen replaces the effect of defective genes and is administered via a puncture of the spinal cord canal (lumbar puncture).
 Other new therapeutic approaches are currently undergoing review for approval.